marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

 .. option:: -Wnopacked-bitfield-compat

-  The 4.1, 4.2 and 4.3 series of GCC ignore the :gcc-attr:`packed` attribute
+  The 4.1, 4.2 and 4.3 series of GCC ignore the :var-attr:`packed` attribute
   on bit-fields of type ``char``.
 This was fixed in GCC 4.4 but the change can lead to differences in the structure layout.
 GCC informs you when the offset of such a field has changed in GCC 4.4.